Zorlin/ansible-role-smartmontools/README.md

 Author Information
 ------------------

-This role was created in 2020 by [Zorlin](https://github.com/Zorlin/).
+This role was created in 2020 by Benjamin Arntzen.

 This role uses examples and code from [geerlingguy.awx](https://github.com/geerlingguy/ansible-role-awx) which was written by Jeff Geerling.